HarrisonJ05/Learning-C-/README.md

   Day 2:
   - Continue with azure functions
   - Plan to build and deploy azure function
+  - Begin thinking about the project I want to make

   Day 3:
   - Build backend and frontend for the azure function